All Guides Six Flags Discovery Kingdom

 What to skip

-Skip Harley Quinn Crazy Coaster after one lap, the novelty does not survive a second cycle.
+One lap on Harley Quinn Crazy Coaster covers it nicely, then put that time toward the bigger rides.
 Skip Kong entirely if hanging coasters give you headaches, the credit is not worth a migraine.
 Skip the games midway and the upcharge attractions.
-And honestly, consider skipping the sit-down meal: eat something quick in the park and save your appetite for the Bay Area food thirty minutes away in any direction.
+And if you're moving fast, grab something quick in the park so you don't lose ride time to a sit-down meal.

 The half-day truth